Koortzjg/rugby/README.md

 # Rugby

-Using `GitHub` `Actions` to update my rugby data weekly.
-This action will run at 06:29 UTC on Mondays.
+Using `GitHub` `Actions` to update my rugby data dailly.
+This action will run at 00:29 UTC daily.
+There is no need for a loop or to keep track of the last date.
+The date will always be yesterday's date.